 Unity Candle Ceremony Mistakes to Avoid

 1. Place your unity candle on its own table.

-If you’re planning a traditional wedding, the unity candle is sometimes placed on the altar inside a place of worship or a small side-table.
+If you’re planning a traditional wedding, the unity candle is sometimes placed on the altar inside a place of worship or a small side table.
 Outdoors, you may need to bring in a separate small table.
-Cover it with a tablecloth and place the candles on top: unity candle in the middle, one taper candle on either side with a small lighter placed nearby.
+Cover it with a tablecloth and place the candles on top: a unity candle in the middle, one taper candle on either side and a small lighter placed nearby.